ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 * MediaCow "Syracuse" (2019)
 * MediaCow Touch "Nashville"

+## By Chipset

+### SP7021
+Starting May 16, 2024, any project using the Sunplus/Tibbo SP7021 SoC or any other Sunplus ARM implementation are to use codenames of locations in **Brazil** starting with "Curitiba" because of its personal value.

 ## MediaCow

 MediaCow is a series of projects about the design and assembly of portable media players and tablet computers.